 Medication Issues

-Some pharmaceutical therapies, including dopamine agonists, have been found to increase someone’s measures of impulsivity.
-[6]
+Some pharmaceutical therapies, including dopamine agonists, have been found to increase someone’s impulsivity.
+Taking these medications can lead to binge eating and compulsive shopping.9

 Treatment for Binge Eating Disorder and Compulsive Buying Disorder

-Many people who experience binge eating and compulsive shopping report a sense of feeling out of control.
-They may desperately want to stop their habits, but simply not know how.
+Many people who experience binge eating and compulsive shopping report a sense of feeling out of control.3 They may desperately want to stop their habits, but simply not know how.

 But finding the right kind of treatment for BED or CBD can be crucial in helping people step away from these behaviors.